 | Connected Family (4+ Users) | 500 Mbps – 1 Gig | 50+ Mbps (Symmetrical preferred) | Fiber Optic | Essential for multiple devices, gaming, and smart home tech. |

-Latency vs. Speed: The Hidden Factor
+Latency vs. Speed: The Hidden Performance Factor

-High latency causes that incredibly awkward delay in virtual meetings where people accidentally talk over each other.
-In competitive gaming, high latency results in noticeable “lag,” where your on-screen character reacts a split second after you press a button on your controller.
+High latency directly causes that incredibly awkward delay in virtual meetings where people accidentally talk over each other.
+In competitive gaming, high latency results in noticeable lag, where your on-screen character reacts a split second after you press a button on your controller.
 Satellite internet typically suffers from extremely high latency because your signal literally has to travel thousands of miles to a satellite in space and back down to earth.
 Conversely, fiber internet generally offers the lowest possible latency on the market, making it the undisputed champion for real-time online activities.

-- Update router firmware: Log into your router’s administrative panel via your web browser and ensure it is currently running the absolute latest software version to patch bugs and improve efficiency.
+- Update router firmware: Older router software often struggles to properly allocate outgoing bandwidth across modern devices.
+Log into your router’s administrative panel via your web browser and trigger a manual firmware update to patch known bugs and significantly improve efficiency.

 If you are relocating to a massive, sprawling metro area like Houston, we highly recommend checking which utility providers offer fiber connections very early in your real estate search.
 Doing your homework upfront ensures you secure the absolute best possible infrastructure for your remote work and entertainment setup before you even sign a lease or mortgage.